thedankoe/seobird/src/posts/why-seo-is-so-important/why-seo-is-so-important-for-small-businesses-in-2019.md

 ---
 slug: "/why-seo-is-so-important-for-small-businesses-in-2019"
 date: "2019-03-02"
+author: "Dan Koe"
+authorDesc: "Local SEO & Web Developer"
 title: "Why SEO is so Important for Small Businesses in 2019"
 featuredImage: "./why-seo-is-so-important-for-small-businesses-in-2019.jpg"
-metaDescription: SEO is important for everyone, especially small and local businesses.
-We break down why local SEO is valuable to your business.
+metaDescription: "SEO is important for everyone, especially small and local businesses.
+We break down why local SEO is valuable to your business."
+keywords: "why is SEO important for small business, SEO for small businesses 2019"
 ---

 ## How SEO gets small businesses in front of customers